-Constitutional Law is many things.
-It's fascinating, and a crucial part of any American lawyer's knowledge.
+Constitutional Law is fascinating and a crucial part of any American lawyer's knowledge.
 But it's also difficult.
-The issues themselves are highly complex, and that complexity is only multiplied by the vastness of the field, and the disagreement about fundamental aspects of constitutional interpretation-for example, about the proper methodology for interpreting the document.
+The issues themselves are highly complex, and that complexity is only multiplied by the vastness of the field, and the Justices' frequent disagreement about fundamental aspects of constitutional interpretation.

-This brief introduction can't even come close to comprehensively discussing these issues (let alone resolving them).
+This brief Introduction can't even come close to comprehensively discussing these issues (let alone resolving them).
 Instead, it merely introduces students to the topic.
-The hope is that this Introduction will contextualize the materials that appear in this book, so as to make them more comprehensible.
+The hope is that this Introduction will contextualize the materials that appear in this book and thus make them more comprehensible.
 In order to provide that context, this Introduction tackles several basic issues.